DRIVER-EU/test-bed/doc/technical-requirements.md

 This chapter contains for each component an overview of what it is aimed at, who uses it and in which phase of the Trial it is used, in the form of a table per component.
 The table also contains a hyperlink to the detailed specification of this component.

-## Common Information Space (CIS)
+## Common Information Space (CIS) {#cis}

-The Common Information Space (CIS) describes the concept of information exchange between tools that are connected to the test-bed.
-Also, information provided by simulations are forwarded and distributed to the tools via the CIS.
+The Common Information Space (CIS) describes the concept of information exchange between solutions that are connected to the test-bed.
+Also, information provided by simulations are forwarded and distributed to the solutions via the CIS, and vice versa, messages sent from the CIS are transmitted to the CSS.

 |   | **Common Information Space** |
 | ---- |:---- |